How to Sell on Facebook Marketplace: Beginner’s Guide + Tips for Success

 3. Remember to Use Tags

-However, you won't be able to include all of the possible keywords associated with your item in the title alone.
+However, you won't be able to include all the possible keywords associated with your item in the title alone.
 This is where tags can be really useful.

 4. Make Sure You Respond to Inquiries Quickly